tidb-incubator/TiBigData/docs/design/2022-05-24-delete-feature.md

 ## Compatibility

 - Delete is only supported in Flink 1.14.
-- Delete can work both TiDB 5.x and 6.x.
+- Delete can work with TiDB >= 4.0.

 ## Test Design